damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

-# full stack wordpress for everyone by docker, docker compose
+# full stack wordpress for everyone with docker compose

-Easy WordPress development, full stack(webserver apache2(httpd), proxy nginx, database admin phpmyadmin, database mariadb/mysql, ssl letsencrypt, redis cache and backup) with Docker and Docker Compose.
+Full stack WordPress (webserver apache2(httpd), proxy nginx, database admin phpmyadmin, database mariadb/mysql, ssl letsencrypt, redis cache and backup) with Docker Compose.
 Plus, Docker manage by Portainer.

 With this project you can quickly run the following: